Is Tofu Vegan?

 High protein tofu

-High-protein tofu is super-firm and packed full of plant-based protein making it an excellent replacement for meat in many dishes.
-You likely won’t need to press high protein tofu as it has low water content, and it’s great for pan-frying, deep-frying, or stir-frying.
-Just be sure not to overcook it as it does have a tendency to dry out.
+High-protein tofu is super-firm and packed full of plant-based protein, making it an excellent replacement for meat in many dishes.
+You likely won’t need to press high-protein tofu because it has low water content, making it great for pan-frying, deep-frying, or stir-frying.
+Just be sure not to overcook it, as it tends to dry out.

 Puffed Tofu

-This is a special type of puffy tofu which has a spongy texture.
-You may have gotten this type of tofu at an Asian restaurant or you can buy it premade in Asian grocery stores.
+This is a special type of puffy tofu that has a spongy texture.
+You may have gotten this type of tofu at an Asian restaurant, or you can buy it premade in Asian grocery stores.
 It’s extra crispy on the outside and soft and spongy on the inside.

 Plain tofu is usually gluten-free, but if you’re purchasing a favored variety, it is best to check the ingredients list to make sure there are no glutenous additives.
 Some brands like ‘House Foods’ and “Morinaga’ make certified gluten-free tofu, so if you want to be certain there is no cross-contamination, look for those brands or a gluten-free label.